splunk/observability-workshop/docs/apm/hotrod-trouble-timebased.md

 ### 2.2 View traces in the Trace List

 Now click the **Show Traces** button at the bottom of the page.

 This will start loading all the traces view, and if there are more then 25 it will show a selection.

-You can always hit the **Search all traces** link at the bottom of the page to fetch all traces for the time period.
+Enable `Errors Only` in the table header as indicated in the screenshot below.

 ![show all traces](../images/apm/hotrod-list-of-traces.png){: .zoom}